Equal opportunities policy

 Our commitment

 We are committed to providing equal opportunities in employment and to avoid unlawful discrimination.
 This policy is intended to assist putting this commitment into practice.
 Our aim is that the work environment is free of harassment and bullying and that everyone is treated with dignity and respect, which is an important aspect of ensuring equal opportunities in employment.
-We have a separate Anti-Harassment and Bullying/Dignity at Work Policy, which deals with these issues.
+We have a separate Anti-harassment and Bullying Policy, which deals with these issues.

 The law